9. Database access

 </configuration>

-- Line 4: The connection string to the database [dbarticles.mdf] using Windows authentication
+- line 4: database connection string [dbarticles.mdf] with Windows authentication

-- line 5: the connection string to the database [dbarticles.mdf] with SQL Server authentication. [sa,msde] is the (login,password) pair for the SQL Server administrator as defined in section 1.1.
+- line 5: database connection string [dbarticles.mdf] with SQL Server authentication. [sa,msde] is the pair (login,password) of the SQL Server administrator as defined in paragraph 1.1.

 The [Program.cs] program evolves as follows: